 Set aside distractions

-There are times I can’t quiet my mind so I keep my planner next to me so I can jot things down and do when I’m done.
-That way I don’t feel the urge to do them right away before forget.
+There are times I can’t quiet my mind so I keep my planner next to me so I can jot things down instead of trying to remember them in my head while doing spending time with God.
+That way I don’t feel the urge to do them right away.

 When your kids or spouse come in and interrupt you tell them to give you 10 minutes because you’re in the middle of spending time with God.
 They can wait!